DIG THE DUKE, DIG THE COUNT

 Jt(accent).PNG

-The second half, all songs associated with Count Basie, elevates the proceedings into high gear.
-As if cleared for take-off, Tormé blasts through the high energy “Down For Double”, pulls great emotion (and irony) out of “I’m Gonna Move To The Outskirts Of Town” and “Blue And Sentimental” then uses every inch of his buttery vocal tone to caress “In The Evening (When The Sun Goes Down)” and “Oh What A Night For Love”, rounding the concert off with a scat singingexhibition that few on the planet could begin to match on “Sent For You Yesterday (And Here You Come Today)”.
+The second half, exclusively featuring songs associated with Count Basie, elevates the proceedings into an even higher gear.
+As if cleared for take-off, Tormé blasts through the high energy “Down For Double”, pulls great emotion (and irony) out of “I’m Gonna Move To The Outskirts Of Town” and “Blue And Sentimental” then uses every inch of his buttery vocal tone to caress “In The Evening (When The Sun Goes Down)” and “Oh What A Night For Love”, rounding the concert off with a scat singing exhibition that few on the planet could match on “Sent For You Yesterday”.

-One of the truly great voices of a new generation, James Tormé carries off the entire evening’s proceedings with an effortlessness that is found only in the very best of entertainers.
-This unique, historical show demonstrates the very peak of singing skill, and the very zenith of musical sophistication and class in the form of the Johnny Mandel arrangements.
-And with names like Ellington, Basie and Tormé in its title, it’s guaranteed to have a wide appeal to musiclovers everywhere.
+One of the truly great voices of a new generation, James seems to carry off the entire evening’s proceedings effortlessly - a quality that is found only in the very best entertainers.
+This unique, historic big band show not only showcases the peak of modern day jazz-singing, it also represents the very zenith of musical sophistication in the form of the Johnny Mandel arrangements (exclusively available to James throuigh his family archives).

 FIRST HALF — DUKE ELLINGTON